Coin Rarities & Related Topics: Why Should All Collectors Care About Million Dollar Coins & Patterns?

 A Weekly CoinWeek Column by Greg Reynolds

 News and Analysis regarding scarce coins, coin markets, and the coin collecting community #166 …..

 For the first time, an auction of coins, patterns, medals and paper money contained seven items that each sold for more than one million dollars!
 From April 24 to 28, Heritage conducted the official auction of the Central States (CSNS) Convention in Schaumburg, Illinois.
 Of these seven, three coins and a million dollar pattern were sold on April 25 and the three paper money pieces (‘notes’) were auctioned on April 26.
-In part 1, I analyzed the results for the three coins and a pattern: the Walton 1913 Liberty Nickel, the Newman Collection, territorial 1852 $10 gold coin, the finest known 1796 silver dollar and a pattern 1783 Quint.
-Here, in part 2, the importance of the sales of million dollar items is emphasized and a history of past sales of million dollar items is detailed.
-A central question is why million dollar items are important, anyway?
+In my last column, I analyzed the results for the three coins and a pattern: the Walton 1913 Liberty Nickel, the Newman Collection 1852 $10 pioneer gold coin, the finest known 1796 silver dollar and a pattern 1783 Quint.
+Here, the importance of the sales of million dollar items is emphasized and a history of past sales of million dollar items is detailed.
+A central question is why are million dollar items important, anyway?

 An auction of a million dollar coin positively affects emotions and draws people to coins.
 Plus, sales of million dollar items generate more enthusiasm among many of those who are already interested.
 Sales of million dollar items energize the coin collecting community.

 Certainly, the prices of coins and the enthusiasm that collectors have for coins are affected by auction events and communications among coin buyers.
 Furthermore, the extent to which people who are not currently buying coins may be spurred to do so is partly a function of how interesting, exciting and rewarding coin collecting is perceived to be.
 Although the value of one million U.S. dollars has diminished over the last half century, the psychological and emotional aspects of something selling for one million dollars remain largely the same.